Linuxfabrik/monitoring-plugins/check-plugins/icinga-version/README.md

 Checks the installed Icinga version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

-**Alerting Logic:**

-* Alerts when the installed Icinga version reaches its end-of-life date (default: 30 days before EOL)
-* Optionally alerts when a newer major, minor, or patch release is available (each independently configurable)

 **Data Collection:**

 * Runs `icinga2 --version` locally to determine the installed version